3-37048609-G-C

 Variant summary

 Our verdict is Pathogenic.
-Variant got 12 ACMG points: 12P and 0B.
-PM2PM5PP5_Very_Strong
+The variant received 18 ACMG points: 18P and 0B.
+PM1PM2PM5PP3_StrongPP5_Very_Strong

 The NM_000249.4(MLH1):c.1989G>C(p.Glu663Asp) variant causes a missense, splice region change involving the alteration of a conserved nucleotide.
 The variant was absent in control chromosomes in GnomAD project.
 3/3 splice prediction tools predicting alterations to normal splicing.
 Variant has been reported in ClinVar as Likely pathogenic (★★).
-Another nucleotide change resulting in the same amino acid substitution has been previously reported as Pathogenic in Lovd.
-Another variant affecting the same amino acid position, but resulting in a different missense (i.e. E663G) has been classified as Pathogenic.
+Another nucleotide change resulting in the same amino acid substitution has been previously reported as Pathogenic in ClinVar.
+Another variant affecting the same amino acid position, but resulting in a different missense (i.e. E663G) has been classified as Likely pathogenic.

 Frequency